t: 0116 241 8331 e: firstname.lastname@example.org

 A 3-day course.

-Written by William Davies, the author of the book of the same name and the only anger management book on the Books on Prescription Core List, this is a top anger management course.
+Written by William Davies, the author of Overcoming Anger and Irritability and the only anger management book on the Books on Prescription Core List, this is a top anger management course.

 This, APT's Anger Management course, focuses primarily on working with individuals (rather than groups, which are covered, but more briefly) who are habitually angry and sometimes violent.
 It covers the problems of working with such people but principally focuses on strategies for helping them overcome their anger and violence.
 Importantly it also recognises depression as a major cause of irritability and anger.